Logmanager documentation

 • 2x power cord (redundant power supply)

-• UTP cable to the ethernet port 1
+• UTP cable in the ethernet port 1

-• UTP cable to the ethernet port iLO
+• UTP cable in the ethernet port iLO

 Start the server now.
 Server is booted up about 5 minutes from the start.

-Factory setting of the server is in the chapter: Factory settings.
+Factory setting of the server is explained in chapter Factory settings.

 • Connect your PC to the same network as the Logmanager server is connected.

-• Now you can log in to the web administration on the address:
+• You can now log in to the web administration at the address:

 https://<default_Logmanager_IP_address>/

-default_Logmanager_IP_address is factory IP address of your Logmanager server.
+default_Logmanager_IP_address is the factory IP address of your Logmanager server.

-• Change the IP address according to your requirements using the chapter IP addresses.
+• Change the IP address according to your requirements according to chapter IP addresses.

-• Now re-set IP address of your PC so you can access the web administration of the Logmanager server again.
+• Now re-set the IP address of your PC, so that you can access the web administration of the Logmanager server again.

-• Put a new IP address of your Logmanager server into your browser and log in again.
+• Put the new IP address of your Logmanager server into your browser and log in again.

 Configuring a default gateway